adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 To demonstrate the issue, open your favourite browser, one that provides `Object.create` and type the following into the console:

-	// Correctly throws a error
+	// Correctly throws an error
 	var myObj = Object.create(null, { a: 1 });

 Notice the error that occurs.
 This happens because the properties argument is incorrectly formatted.

-Next, find a browser that doesn't provide `Object.create` or omit the feature detection so the real API is overriden, and once again  type the following into the console:
+Next, find a browser that doesn't provide `Object.create` or omit the feature detection so the real API is overridden, and once again  type the following into the console:

 	// Incorrectly does not throw an error var myObj = Object.create(null, { a: 1 });